 For Aquarius Ascendant, Venus rules the 4th house (Taurus) and the 9th house (Libra).
 The 4th is a Kendra and governs home, mother, comforts, and inner peace, while the 9th is the trikona of dharma.
 Both houses are auspicious by their own nature, and Venus's dual lordship here is structurally fortunate.

 A second powerful form for Aquarius is Venus in Taurus in the 4th house.
 Here Venus is in own sign in a Kendra, with the 9th lordship active.
 The 4th-house texture is especially significant because the 4th governs the domestic and emotional foundation of life.
-A Lakshmi Yoga running through the 4th tends to produce abundance specifically in the domestic sphere — beautiful homes, harmonious family life, refined domestic environment, and comfort flowing through the home rather than through the workplace.
+A Venus-led Lakshmi Yoga running through the 4th tends to produce abundance specifically in the domestic sphere: beautiful homes, harmonious family life, refined domestic environment, and comfort flowing through the home rather than through the workplace.

 Pisces Ascendant: The Complicated Case